 Send to Multiple Users

-Send the same notification to multiple specific users using the batch endpoint.
-This is more efficient than making individual API calls.
+Send the same notification to multiple specific users in a single request.
+This is more efficient than making individual API calls and supports up to 10,000 wallet addresses.
+API Reference: POST /v2/{appId}/send

 --request POST \